crosscloudci/crosscloudci/CNCFCI_GITLAB_CONFIGURATION.md

 		- TOKEN
 		  - Get token from earlier pipeline trigger step
 5. Enable runners (*steps and menu items in gitlab*)
-    - Admin
+    - settings
-        - Runners
+        - ci/cd
-            - Select token
+        - Runner settings
-                - Select envoy
+            - Enable all runners for this project
 6. Add to dashboard yml (*steps and menu items in gitlab*)
     - Cncf configuration
         - Integration branch